fehler/scratch/workshops/orbit.md

 ### Case Study: Blok Knives

 In the Blok Knives case study, **we’ll focus on the why of Ben’s products**.
 Why did Ben make the move from graphic designer to craftsperson?
-What prompted him to leap from one discipline to another and what lessons can be learned from him?
+What prompted him to leap from one discipline to another and what lessons can be learned from him and the way he tells his story?

+We'll look at how Ben shares his story using a range of different media, including photography and video, and explore how he used narrative and testimonials as a critical part of Blok Knives's story.

 **Ben's why is incredibly important to the story of Blok Knives and it's why there’s a four month waiting list to purchase one of his £300+ knives.**